msf4-0/AI4WRD-OCR/README.md

 ![cropScreen1](https://user-images.githubusercontent.com/72961684/177915070-c0756106-99c7-4f05-a35c-2098b2b6e883.png)
 1. In the "Crop" page, the first frame of the livestream will be visible to you with a box within
-2. In the dropdown menu choose image, you can choose which one of your previous screenshots you would want to specify the crops for
+2. In the dropdown menu "choose image", you can choose which one of your previous screenshots you would want to specify the crops for
 3. Drag the box to crop the section that you would want to perform ocr on
 4. The OCR will be performed on these cropped sections on a later page
-5. Select the "Save Crop" button to save the crop
-6. Saved crops will appear at the bottom of the page
+5. Select the "Save Crop" button to save the crop, saved crops will appear at the bottom of the page
-7. You may continue to add and store more crops
+6. You may continue to add and store more crops
-8. The zoom function is available on the sidebar for you to enlarge crops if the text appears to be too small
+7. The zoom function is available on the sidebar for you to enlarge crops if the text appears to be too small
-9. Note that the OCR accuracy can be affected depending on the size and clarity of your cropped text
+8. Note that the OCR accuracy can be affected depending on the size and clarity of your cropped text
-10. Proceed to the next page when you have finished cropping for all desired screenshots
+9. Proceed to the next page when you have finished cropping for all desired screenshots
-11. You may save or load crop configuration using the text box and buttons at the top of the page
+10. You may save or load crop configuration using the text box and buttons at the top of the page

 [//]: # (https://user-images.githubusercontent.com/99723226/154652861-25c9a5d2-d991-4075-97f6-338b1e52baa7.mp4)